The Bulletin (Belgian magazine): History

 In the 1990s there was a change of editor, from Aislinn Dulanty to her daughter, Brigid Grauman.
 The Bulletin continued its successful ascent by recruiting new journalists, and launching several titles, including a design magazine called Look and an inflight magazine for the Belgian national airline Sabena.

 Between 1992 and 1994, The Bulletin reported on a campaign led by expats of differing nationalities against BBC's Radio 4.
 It was thought that the service was to be stopped, causing outrage amongst its listeners.
 Even though the true situation came to light as being just a switch from long waves to FM, a protest organization was still founded.
 North Europe Save Radio 4 sent petitions and faxes until BBC agreed to keep the programme on long wave.

 In 2007, Ackroyd Publications was acquired by Corelio, the Flemish media group now known as Mediahuis that publishes several Belgian dailies in both Dutch and French.
 Derek Blyth then became editor-in-chief.
 In 2011, Deborah Forsyth became acting editor-in-chief, followed later in the year by Tamara Gausi as editor-in-chief.

-In 2012, The Bulletin announced it was printing its final edition in July.
+In 2012, The Bulletin announced it was printing its final edition in July of that year.
 This was stated in a letter to subscribers that offered a refund for those who had signed up to a longer term subscription.
 The announcement stated that due to changes in the market, including the role played by the internet, The Bulletin would no longer be a printed magazine but would continue as an online publication.
 This online publication was previously an offshoot of The Bulletin called xpats.com.
 Since then, The Bulletin has continued to publish a quarterly print edition.

-In 2022 - The Bulletin's 60th anniversary year - the title was acquired by Bulletin Media SRL, a company led by previous editor-in-chief, Sarah Crew, who assumed the role of publisher-editor.
+In 2022, The Bulletin's 60th anniversary year, the title was acquired by Bulletin Media SRL, a company led by previous editor-in-chief, Sarah Crew, who assumed the role of publisher-editor.
 Under new independent ownership, The Bulletin announced that it would "reinforce its role as a community-focused source of news and information".